Alvin-Htet/Alvin-Htet.github.io/_projects/winder_mod/index.md

 title: WINDER MODIFICATION
 description:  Design for on site modification of the winder by adding a welded assembly to increase width by 2 feet.
 skills:
+- Machine Design
-- skill 1
+- Stress Analysis
-- skill 2
+- Weldments/Sheet Metal
+- Modelling Complex Assemblies
 main-image: /winder_mod.png
 ---
 ## Roles and Responsibilities